-These grants are supported generously by the Earth Journalism Network.
+These grants are supported generously by the Pulitzer Center.

 How to Apply for the Grant:

 • A one page proposal outlining your story idea.
 Proposals should be clearly structured, stating briefly at the outset what the story idea is, followed by how and where the story will be researched, what it aims to reveal or contribute, where you will publish (specific media organizations), and the intended impact of the story.
-The proposal should also include a plan for incorporating data, data visualization and interactive mapping.
+The proposal should also include a plan for incorporating data.
 Please note how you will use multimedia (video, photos, audio, and graphics along with text).
-You should also include a budget.
+You should also include a proposed budget.

 • A resumé/CV;

 • Two samples of published/broadcast work.
 Links to the published stories are also are accepted.